ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Stories/A-Blazor-Database-Primer/Chapter-2.md

-# Chapter 2 - The Data Store and Data Classes

 Data is retrieved from data stores into data classes.
 We apply some rules to our data classes so we can write a lot of boilerplate code for data handling: